 Positive leverage is when you can give something to deal with while negative leverage is when you can take to make the deal worse.
 Normative leverage on the other side is that every person has a set of rules and moral frameworks.

 The book, Never Split the Difference, offers the first-hand experience of negotiation through the author’s application of these skills in real-life situations.
 Chris believes in the importance of psychological skills to build an agreement, gain faith, and win control while maintaining good relationships with our counterparts.

-Our Never Split the Difference summary would have given you a clear idea of the author’s thoughts.
+Our Never Split the Difference book summary would have given you a clear idea of the author’s thoughts.
 We feel this book is sure to give you a competitive edge in life.
 The use of examples to support the statement is an added advantage that keeps the reader hooked.
 A well-structured book that you would love to revisit from time to time to gain its timeless wisdom.